pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         :param serial_port: a :class:`Serial` instance that is managed.
         :param connection: an object implementing :meth:`write`, used to write to the network.
+        :param debug_output: used for development please set for False

         Initializes the Manager and starts negotiating with client in Telnet and :rfc:`2217` protocol.
 The negotiation starts immediately so that